goravel/goravel/README.md

 Goravel is a web application framework with complete functions and good scalability.
 As a starting scaffolding to help Golang developers quickly build their own applications.

+> This is a development version now, the new upgrade may not be forward compatible, please use it carefully in a production environment.

 ## Main Function

 - [x] Config